slopp/snowreport/README.md

 ## Future Work

-- [ ] Figure out how to use Dagster partitions.
+- ~[ ] Figure out how to use Dagster partitions.~
 - [ ] Once the ski season begins, update the code to show snowfall totals, predictions, and trail status.
 - [ ] Add a resort facts table.
+- [ ] Add in dbt for the SQL based transformations.
 - [ ] Cost

 ## Getting Started